yasu71/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-I forked and cloned a repository which was the starter code for this project, then build upon it to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.
+This project was forked and cloned a repository which was the starter code, then build upon it to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.

 ## Screenshots